-for people to share their stories of the G20.
+The Korean Culture and Information Service is holding an online event from October 15 to November 14 to celebrate the G20 Seoul Summit.
+This event is intended to bring attention to the goals and aims of the summit by providing online users with fun and exciting ways to interact with each other.
+There is quiz section where participants can answer questions about the G20, a webcam section where users can take photos of their own face and upload it with personal message for G20 participants, and a writing contest for people to share their stories of the G20.
 Selected participants will receive prizes, which include digital cameras, e-book readers and USB drives.
-The events are available on the Korea.net website (korea.net).105 (October 19, 2010, Korea.net news)
+The events are available on the Korea.net website (korea.net).106 (October 19, 2010, Korea.net news)

-Korea is launching a mobile phone homepage to help people follow the G20 summit in summit organizing committee November.
-The G20 said the homepage (m.seoulsummit.kr), would be launched at the beginning of October and is designed to offer fast reliable information on the event for people using smartphones.
+Korea is launching a mobile phone homepage to help people follow the G20 summit in November.
+The G20 summit organizing committee said the homepage (m.seoulsummit.kr), would be launched at the beginning of October and is designed to offer fast reliable information on the event for people using smartphones.
 The information will be provided in both Korean and English, and cover breaking news, summit agendas, schedules, photos and video images.
 The site will also offer "press tour" guide information.
-The committee said that once the homepage is open, people from all over the world will be able to access up-to-date information about the upcoming summit.106 (September 30, 2010, Yonhap English News)
+The committee said that once the homepage is open, people from all over the world will be able to access up-to-date information about the upcoming summit.107 (September 30, 2010, Yonhap English News)

 The Korean government started a three-month program for rural tourism.
 The government hopes it will attract 2,000 foreign guests, including those visiting the country during the G20 summit in November.
 The Ministry of Food, Agriculture, Forestry and Fisheries said that it will offer two-day trips to farming and fishing villages for foreigners.
 It is part of a "Rural 20 Project" to promote rural areas in the country as tourist destinations.
 The program consists of one- or two-day trips to rural areas and has four different themes: experience, nature, orientation and well-being.
-More information is available at <www.rural20.kr> in Korean, English, Chinese and Japanese.107 (August 11, 2010, Joins.com)
+More information is available at <www.rural20.kr> in Korean, English, Chinese and Japanese.108 (August 11, 2010, Joins.com)